A world exclusive!

 Day 5

-This morning, accompanied by our Matses friends and Jean-Patrick, we leave our bivouac for our first day of walking.
-We will make this crossing "Indian style".
-The rhythm should look like this: wake up around 6 o’clock am for a departure around 7:00 / 7:30 am.
-We arrive at your next bivouac point around 1:30 pm.
-In the afternoon, we divide the tasks and practice activities according to our desires.
+This morning, accompanied by our Indian friends Matses and Jean-Patrick, we leave our bivouac for our first trekking day.
+We are going to do this crossing “Indian style”.
+The rhythm should be something like this: get up around 6 a.m. and leave around 7/7.30 a.m.
+We arrive at your next bivouac point at around 1:30 pm.
+In the afternoon, we divide up the tasks and activities as we see fit.
 We build camp, fish and hunt.
-Animals should be bountiful in this area.
+Animals should abound in this little-hunted area.

-It would take us 7 days at this rate to reach the Yaquerana basin without formal hiking trails.
-We will cross dozens of rivers and marshes thanks to the accommodations we build along the way, using tree trunks.
-At the end of this expedition, we arrive on the Brazilian border, at the foot of the Sierra del Divisor, in an untouched area of the village.
+It should take us 7 days at this pace to reach the Yaquerana basin on a trail-less walk.
+We will cross dozens of rivers and marshes, thanks to the structures we are building as we go along, notably with logs.
+At the end of this expedition, we arrive at the Brazilian border, at the foot of the Sierra del Divisor, in an area without a single village.

 DAYS 12 & 13: MATSES VILLAGE OF PUERTO ALEGRE